COVID-19 Information (Last updated: April 5, 2021)

-The Lesotho Ministry of Health has confirmed more than 6,241 cases of COVID-19 within its borders.
-The government of Lesotho increased the lockdown alert to “Red Level” for Lesotho on January 12, 2020.
-The return to Red Level places restrictions on many activities including mandatory masks in public places, a nationwide curfew each day from 7:00 pm to 6:00 am, and limits gatherings of any kind to10 persons maximum with few exceptions.
-COVID-19 health and safety protocols must be followed at all times, including observance of guidelines for social distancing, sanitation and hygiene, and use of appropriate personal protective equipment, like cloth face masks.
-Only essential services, such as supermarkets and pharmacies are allowed to operate in line with safety protocols.
-Nearly all indoor and outdoor gatherings are prohibited.
+The Lesotho Ministry of Health has confirmed more than 10,707 cases of COVID-19 within its borders.
+The government of Lesotho has decreased the lockdown alert to “Blue Alert (Level 2)” effective March 22, 2021.
+The return to Blue Level loosens restrictions on some public activities but maintains mandatory masks in public places and a nationwide curfew each day from 10:00 pm to 4:00 am.
+COVID-19 health and safety protocols must be followed at all times, including observance of guidelines for social distancing, sanitation and hygiene, and the use of appropriate personal protective equipment, like cloth face masks.
+Supermarkets, pharmacies, and most businesses can operate in line with safety protocols.
 Employees are instructed to work from home where possible.

 Entry and Exit Requirements:

-- Negative COVID-19 Test Required: Any travelers to Lesotho will need to present a negative COVID-19 test not older than 72 hours from the time of departure.
+- Is a negative COVID-19 test (PCR and/or serology) required for entry?
+YES- Any travelers to Lesotho will need to present a negative COVID-19 test not older than 72 hours from the time of departure.

-- Are there restrictions on travel between districts?
-Yes
+- Are there restrictions on intercity or interstate travel?
+NO

 All travelers will be screened on arrival and those presenting with symptoms may be denied entry.

 - Is public transportation operating?
 YES

 - American Citizen Services: Should you require emergency American citizen services, please write USConsularMaseru@state.gov or call using contact information at https://ls.usembassy.gov/u-s-citizen-services/local-resources-of-u-s-citizens/emergency-assistance/.